adorsys/datasafe/README.md

 Additionally, for file versioning purposes like reading only last file version, there is [versioned privatespace](datasafe-business/src/main/java/de/adorsys/datasafe/business/impl/service/VersionedDatasafeServices.java) that supports versioned and encrypted private file storage (for storage providers that do not support versioning).

-Details about used encryption algorithms can be found in [security whitepaper](SECURITY.WHITEPAPER.md).

 # How it works